php-fig/fig-standards/proposed/PSR-2-advanced.md

 - no space before the closing parenthesis
 - one space between the closing parenthesis and the opening brace
 - structure body indented once
-- closing brace on its own line, outdented once from the body
+- closing brace on the line after the body, outdented once from the body

-Always use braces to enclose the body of each structure.
-This standardizes how the structures look, and reduces the likelihood of introducing errors as new lines get added to the body.
+**Always use braces to enclose the body of each structure.** This standardizes how the structures look, and reduces the likelihood of introducing errors as new lines get added to the body.